Mother of drowned sons handed hefty bond for unrelated charges

 “Two charges of aggravated manslaughter of a child,” the judge said.

-Five-year-old Branario Minto and 6-year-old Ja’Kye Joseph were both found lifeless in a pool at Silver Palms Condominiums in North Lauderdale.
+Branario Minto, 5, and 6-year-old Ja’Kye Joseph were both found lifeless in a pool at the Silver Palms Condominiums on May 22.

+“The gates are locked, and they jumped the gate,” Wilson said shortly after the drownings.
+“They drowned in the water.”

-More than three months after the drownings, 24-year-old John Louis Lynn, Jr. and Joseph both got arrested, just days apart.
+More than three months after the drownings, 24-year-old John Louis Lynn, Jr. and Joseph were arrested just days apart.

 Investigators alleged that the pair fell far short of offering the supervision that would have saved the young boys.